What if I told you that every year can be better than the last?

-I believe you can make next year your best year ever.
 You can create a year that you remember for the rest of your life.
 You don’t have to squander another year.
-Life doesn’t have to be so hard, and you don’t have to be bored.
+Life doesn’t have to be so hard.
 You don’t have to be in the same place next year.
 You can take advantage of the time you have now and make next year your best year yet.

 1. Reflect on the last year

-In The 15 Invaluable Laws of Growth, Maxwell writes about how, at the end of each year, during the week in between Christmas and New Years, he looks back through his calendar from the previous year and reflects on how he spent his time.
+The 15 Invaluable Laws of Growth.
+In this, Maxwell writes about how, at the end of each year, during the week in between Christmas and New Years, he looks back through his calendar from the previous year and reflects on how he spent his time.
 He looks at his calendar–day-by-day, month-by-month – and takes inventory of what he did.
 Then, he compares his time spent to his goals and visions for his life.
 Doing this shows him the good, the bad, and the ugly from the last year.
 Then, he takes that information and plans the next year, aiming to make it his best year ever (each year is better because it’s planned intentionally).

-- How did you do in each of the eight life categories last year?
+- On a scale from 1 to 10, how would you rate yourself in each of the eight life categories last year?

 - What did you like about last year?
 What did you accomplish?

-- What did you hate about last year?
+- What didn’t you like about last year?
 What disappointed you?

 - If you could change anything about the last year, what would it be?